gaelforget/ClimateModels.jl/docs/src/examples.md

 # [Examples](@id examples)

+The [random walk model](RandomWalker.html) example is a good place to start.
+It is also presented in greater detail in the [Climate Model Interface](@ref) section to further illustrate how things work.

-The examples fall, broadly, into two categories : [Workflows That Run Models](@ref) and [Workflows That Replay Models](@ref)' output.
-The distinction is not strict though, as one model often depends on another model's output.
-The _random walk model_ example is presented in greater detail in the [Climate Model Interface](@ref) section to further illustrate how things work.
+The examples generally fall into two categories : [Workflows That Run Models](@ref) and [Workflows That Replay Models](@ref)' output.
+The distinction is not strict though, as one model often depends for its input on another model's output.

-[Trying Out The Examples](@ref) provides directions for users who'd like to run, modify, or experiment with the notebooks.
-[Doing It Yourself](@ref) outlines simple ways that models can be added to the framework.
+The [Trying Out The Examples](@ref) section is for users who'd like to run, modify, or experiment with the notebooks.
+The [Doing It Yourself](@ref) section then outlines simple ways that models can be added to the framework.
 The examples presented here were built in this fashion.

-In the list below, the core language of each model is indicated and the models are sorted, more or less, by increasing dimensionality / _problem size_.
+In the example list below, the core language of each model is indicated and the models are sorted, more or less, by increasing dimensionality / _problem size_.
 The example set, collectively, demonstrates that the [Climate Model Interface](@ref) is applicable to a wide range of models, computational languages, and problem sizes.

 ## Workflows That Run Models